splunk/public-o11y-docs/gdi/opentelemetry/splunk-collector-troubleshooting.rst

 * The receiver is defined in the receivers section, but not activated in any pipelines.
 * The client configuration is incorrect

-Check the logs and :new-page:`Troubleshooting zPages <https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/troubleshooting.md#zpages>` in GitHub for more information.
+Check the logs and :new-page:`Troubleshooting zPages <https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/troubleshooting.md#zpages>` in the OpenTelemetry project GitHub repositories for more information.
+Note that Splunk only provides best-effort support for the upstream OpenTelemetry Collector.

 Collector can't process data
 -----------------------------------